 This is a visual guide to puberty, menstruation, and self-care for neurodiverse girls.
 We use captivating illustrations to effectively convey Nora's story, ensuring that everyone can understand this normal physiological process.

-Dr. Susan I. Kaufman is a graduate of the Philadelphia College of Osteopathic Medicine and completed her residency in Obstetrics and Gynecology at Thomas Jefferson University Hospital.
-Throughout her career, she has specialized in Pediatric and Adolescent Gynecology (PAG) alongside adult gynecology, bringing PAG to South Jersey in 1990.
+Dr. Susan I. Kaufman attended the Philadelphia College of Osteopathic Medicine and completed her residency in Ob/Gyn at Thomas Jefferson University Hospital.

 Dr. Jessica Sophie Chang Horoschak attended Rowan University School of Osteopathic Medicine